 Zipline through a treetop canopy in southern Ohio in the fall as the colors of leaves are changing to brilliant hues of orange and red.
 Popular things to do in winter include skiing, ice fishing, and snowmobiling on dedicated trails along Lake Erie.

 No matter how you choose to get your outdoor adventure fix, Ohio is a great place to do it.
-With more than 74 state parks, 50 rivers, 130 state nature preserves, and a seasonally changing landscape, no two visits are the same.
+With 75 state parks, 50 rivers, 140 state nature preserves, thousands of miles of streams, and a seasonally changing landscape, no two visits are the same.

 Ohio offers a full menu of hiking adventures that range from a simple stroll along a paved multi-use trail to treks through northern marshes and even true wilderness backpacking.
 Most parks offer a range of trails that cater to various skill levels and distance.

-For moderate hiking and walking, visit one of Ohio's thriving Metroparks systems in Columbus, Cleveland, Cincinnati, and Dayton.
+For moderate hiking and walking, visit one of Ohio's thriving Metroparks system hiking trails in Columbus, Cleveland, Cincinnati, and Dayton.
 There are paved trails and wooded paths designed to accommodate the casual hiker.
-Since the Metroparks systems are located within metropolitan areas, it is easy to combine both on a weekend getaway to the city and a hiking excursion.
+Since the Metroparks systems are located within metropolitan areas, it is easy to combine both on a weekend getaway to the city.